 -

 Figure S-2 shows the percentage of routing errors conditional on θ.
 Most routing errors occurred in the center of the θ scale.
 When the simulee’s θ was at the θ anchor of a module (e.g., = 1, = 0 and = 1 with 1-3-3 designs) the percentage of routing errors was relatively low.
 But when the simulee’s θ was between two θ anchors of adjacent modules, the percentage of routing errors increased.
 Comparing the 1-3-3 and 1-3-4 designs, the 1-3-4 designs (Figures S-2b, S-2d, S-2f) generally misrouted simulees over a wider range of θ.
 However, the number of routing errors decreased with increasing numbers of items in the initial module for the 1-3-3 design (Figures S-2a, S-2c, S-2e) but not for the 1-3-4 design (Figures S-2b, S-2d, S-2f).
 1-3-3 MSTs also had more simulees who had two routing errors than did the 1-3-4 MSTs.
 There were not regular or pronounced differences in the distribution of routing errors specific to the assembly methods.
-The distribution and magnitude of the routing errors was very similar between the MI and PI- cutscore routing methods using a 1-3-3 design (Figures S-2a, S-2c) but differed slightly in the 1-3-4 design (Figures S-2b, S-2d) where the PI- method resulted in errors more narrowly concentrated around the cut points (Figure S-2c through S-f).
+The distribution and magnitude of the routing errors was very similar between the MI and PI- cutscore routing methods using a 1-3-3 design (Figures S-2a, S-2c) but differed slightly in the 1-3-4 design (Figures S-2b, S-2d) where the PI methods resulted in errors more narrowly concentrated around the cut points (Figure S-2c through S-f).
 It is notable that for almost all MST designs, there were instances of approximately 50% of simulees with one routing error at some θ levels, particularly for the 1-3-4 design.

 Overall Mean Bias, RMSE and SEM by Condition and Number of Path Errors